 Shape the Focaccia: Preheat your oven to 425°F (220°C).
 Lightly oil a 9x13-inch baking sheet or pan.
 Transfer the dough to the pan and gently stretch it to fit, pressing it evenly to the edges.
 If it resists, let it rest for 5-10 minutes and try again.
 Cover with a kitchen towel or plastic wrap and let rise in a warm place for 1-2 hours, until puffy and slightly doubled.

 Add the Toppings: Dimple the dough with your fingertips to create classic focaccia pockets.
 Press halved cherry tomatoes cut-side up into the dough, spacing them evenly.
-Drizzle with 2 tbsp olive oil, sprinkle with coarse sea salt, and add oregano, minced garlic, and black pepper (if using).
+Drizzle with olive oil, sprinkle with coarse sea salt, oregano, minced garlic, and black pepper (if using).
 Scatter fresh basil leaves over the top for a vibrant finish.

 Bake: Bake for 25-30 minutes, until golden brown and the tomatoes are soft and caramelized.
 Let cool slightly in the pan.